 What were the main crops grown by the Incas?

 The Incas cultivated a wide variety of crops, but potatoes were the staple food.
-Other important crops included maize, quinoa, beans, squash, and sweet potatoes.
+Practically speaking, other important crops included maize, quinoa, beans, squash, and sweet potatoes.
 They also grew a variety of fruits, vegetables, and herbs.

 -